 It’s time to contact a lawyer

 If you are charged with a crime, the first thing you need to do is contact a misdemeanor defense lawyer who has experience handling a variety of misdemeanor and felony cases.
-The lawyers at Wilson, Reives & Silverman have more than 50 years of combined experience protecting the rights of people who have been charged with criminal offenses.
+The lawyers at Wilson, Reives, Silverman & Doran have more than 50 years of combined experience protecting the rights of people who have been charged with criminal offenses.

-When your freedom and reputation are on the line, you need the support and tatcits of a successful defense lawyer.
-Wilson, Reives & Silverman is ready to gather evidence, question witnesses, and appear in court on your behalf.
+When your freedom and reputation are on the line, you need the support and tactics of a successful defense lawyer.
+Wilson, Reives, Silverman & Doran is ready to gather evidence, question witnesses, and appear in court on your behalf.

 If you are facing charges for a misdemeanor defense, contact us today to get the guidance you need.